oscarbaruffa/Book-Twitter-for-R/README.md

 We can assume the reader is not completely new to social media and can figure things out.

-At the time of writing this, 2019-09-25, the book is still written very much from my (Oscar's) perspective  -  referneces ot "I'shodul of course change to "we" or removed.
+At the time of writing this, 2019-09-25, the book is still written very much from my (Oscar's) perspective  -  amend from "I" to "we".

 It's good to be opinionated on what you think it is good/bad/best to do, but lets keep it directed towards positive action e.g. "do this" is preferences "don't do that".